 This Thai-style Chicken Buddha Bowl with Coconut Peanut Sauce is a great way to use up some leftovers, or if you’re more organized, to prep meals ahead of time.
 Colorful, and with a lovely range of textures, the coconut peanut sauce really finishes it off for a wonderfully satisfying, healthy meal.

-You need to make this Thai-style Chicken Buddha Bowl with Coconut Peanut Sauce today!
+Thai Style Chicken Buddha Bowl with Coconut Peanut Sauce

 - ⅓ red pepper